 How to Make a Rental Flat Feel Like Home

-Our contributing Interiors Editor, Phoebe McDowell, shows you how to create the (rented) home of your dreams.
+We've recruited the knowledge of The Pinterior founder, Phoebe McDowell, to show you how to create the (rented) home of your dreams

-Each month we invite Phoebe, homewares expert and founder of The Pinterior, to solve your interiors issues.
-Today she answers that perennial question; is it possible to make a rental flat feel like your own home?
+Sometimes there's a home-based dilemma that requires a little more expertise.
+We've enlisted the help of Phoebe McDowell, Beauty Director at The Sunday Times Style and founder of interiors newsletter The Pinterior to answer that perennial question; is it possible to make a rental flat feel like your own home?
 Over to you Phoebe.

-Q. Dear The Pinterior.
-How do I decorate my rental flat to make it feel like my own home?
+Q. How do I decorate my rental flat to make it feel like my own home?

 An age old question, but so glad you asked.
 I have friends who relinquish all decorating responsibility on account of a place being rented.
 ‘But I’m only here for a year!’ they yell, which, akin to not unpacking your case on a city break because you’re leaving as soon as you arrive, is ludicrous.
 Just as the latter grants sartorial satisfaction, investing in your home provides solace, belonging and bliss.
 But, I get it, rentals can be overwhelming.
 At the mercy of landlords who deal in bottom lines not brocantes, the bright white walls, grey carpets and pleather couches groan with depressing mundanity.